Puppet (software): Architecture

-Puppet usually follows client-server architecture.
+Puppet follows client-server architecture.
 The client is known as an agent and the server is known as the master.
 For testing and simple configuration, it can also be used as a stand-alone application run from the command line.

 Puppet Server is installed on one or more servers, and Puppet Agent is installed on all the machines to be managed.
 Puppet Agents communicate with the server and fetch configuration instructions.
 The Agent then applies the configuration on the system and sends a status report to the server.
-Devices can run Puppet Agent as a daemon, that can be triggered periodically as a cron job or can be run manually whenever needed.

-The Puppet programming language is a declarative language that describes the state of a computer system in terms of "resources", which represent underlying network and operating system constructs.
-The user assembles resources into manifests that describe the desired state of the system.
-These manifests are stored on the server and compiled into configuration instructions for agents on request.